 This chocolate peanut butter babka is one of those things.
 I don’t claim to be a terrific bread baker or have an extensive knowledge of Jewish baked goods.
 Putting in the time (and it takes some time, y’all!) to make the dough, let it rise, braid the loaves, and bake the bread just seems like a lot in my brain when it’d be a whole lot easier to buy fancy pastries from the store or make the same old batch of cookies.
 But we’re going for it, right?
 We are going to be those people who jump in and achieve something new!
 So while this chocolate peanut butter babka is definitely a stretch for my baking know-how and efforts, I’ve found the yield is rewardingly worth it and I think you’ll think so too.

-Keep your eyes peeled for more over-the-top baked goods made with Kerrygold products over the next few months, and please join me in taking a risk to make them!
-I’m really excited about how beautiful these chocolate peanut butter babka loaves turned out, and I think that extra bit of go-get-em was totally worth it.
+Keep your eyes peeled for more over-the-top baked goods made with Kerrygold products over the next few months!
+I’m really excited about how beautiful these chocolate peanut butter babka loaves turned out.
+I think that extra bit of go-get-em was totally worth it.
 Give this recipe a try and let me know what you think!
 Happy baking and happy weekend, friends!

 Chocolate Peanut Butter Babka